 Is Box HIPAA compliant?
 The easy answer here is, “It can be.”
 However, there are specific criteria to consider prior to choosing a Cloud provider for your confidential HIPAA materials.
 Compliance is multi-faceted, and failure to follow proper protocol has some very significant ramifications.
 Therefore, it is important to understand the options, specifically pertaining to Box.com and other providers, like eFileCabinet.

 Formerly Box.net, Box.com is a cloud-based file storage and content management service.
 It provides a free 10GB of memory storage for personal use.
 Users can determine how their content is made available to other members.
 They can invite other users to add, edit, view, and upload files to their shared spaces.

-There are 3 account options provided by Box.com: personal, business, and enterprise.
-Each of the 3 options comes with its own services, like branding, unlimited storage, and various administrative controls.
+There are three account options provided by Box.com: personal, business, and enterprise.
+Each of the three options comes with its own services, like branding, unlimited memory storage capacity, and various administrative controls.
 Additionally, in 2014, Box.com became the proud owner of MedXT.

 Box.com Compliance with HIPAA

 In 2013, Box.com announced its ability to be able to comply with HIPAA and HITECH rules and regulations.
 They also proclaimed their ability to sign BAAs (Business Associate Agreements), which is a feat of its own, as there are only a handful of Cloud-based companies capable of doing so.